-Baker Library Special Collections offers various duplication and delivery options to assist both onsite and remote researchers with their research.
-We also can assist researchers with obtaining high-quality scans suitable for publication, exhibition, classroom, or presentation use.
+Baker Library Special Collections offers various duplication and delivery options to assist both onsite and remote users with their research.
+We also can assist users with obtaining high-quality scans suitable for publication, exhibition, classroom, or presentation use.

-Many collection materials can be digitally photographed by researchers in the Reading Room for study purposes with a small personal handheld camera, cell phone, or tablet.
+A majority of our collection materials can be photographed for reference purposes with a small personal handheld camera, cell phone, or tablet.
 Large cameras and tripods are not allowed.

-Collection materials that cannot be digitally photographed may be eligible for duplication.
+Collection materials that cannot be photographed may be eligible for duplication.
 The R.G.
 Dun & Co.
 Credit Report Volumes cannot be photographed or duplicated.
-Researchers need to transcribe information from the volumes.
+Users need to transcribe information from the volumes.